AlvaroVasquezAI/Face_Detection/README.md

 # Face Detection with RLHF (Reinforcement Learning from Human Feedback)

-A comprehensive **machine learning project** that implements an advanced face detection system combining transfer learning with human feedback for continuous improvement.
-The project leverages MobileNetV2's architecture as its backbone and implements a sophisticated RLHF (Reinforcement Learning from Human Feedback) pipeline, creating an adaptive system that learns from user interactions.
+A comprehensive **deep learning project** that implements an advanced face detection system combining transfer learning with human feedback for continuous improvement.
+While the model achieves perfect metrics in controlled environments, real-world applications present diverse challenges that require adaptive learning.
+This project implements RLHF (Reinforcement Learning from Human Feedback) to bridge this gap, creating a system that learns from real-world usage patterns.

-The model performs dual tasks: face detection with confidence scoring and precise bounding box prediction.
-Through a custom-built GUI application, users can not only detect faces in real-time but also provide feedback on the model's performance.
-This feedback is systematically collected and analyzed through a two-phase training approach that prioritizes challenging cases, ensuring the model continuously improves its accuracy and generalization capabilities.
+The implementation leverages MobileNetV2's architecture as its backbone and performs dual tasks: face detection with confidence scoring and precise bounding box prediction.
+Through a custom-built GUI application, users can detect faces in real-time and provide feedback on the model's performance.
+This feedback is systematically collected and analyzed through a two-phase training approach that prioritizes challenging cases, ensuring continuous improvement in real-world scenarios such as varying lighting conditions, different face angles, and occlusions.

-What sets this project apart is its end-to-end implementation of the RLHF concept in computer vision.
+What sets this project apart is its end-to-end implementation of the RLHF concept in computer vision, specifically designed to enhance model generalization.
 While traditional face detection models remain static after training, this system creates a continuous improvement loop where human feedback directly influences model behavior.
-The implementation includes comprehensive metrics tracking, automated parameter adjustment based on feedback patterns, and a structured approach to model enhancement.
+The implementation includes comprehensive metrics tracking, automated parameter adjustment based on feedback patterns, and a structured approach to model enhancement through grid search optimization and RLHF-based fine-tuning.

+The results demonstrate significant improvements in model generalization, with the RLHF-improved model showing enhanced performance particularly in bounding box precision (57% improvement in MSE) and overall loss reduction (64% improvement), while maintaining perfect classification metrics.
+This approach effectively bridges the gap between laboratory performance and real-world application, creating a more robust and adaptable face detection system.

 <div align="center">
   <img src="results/best_model_improved_results/rlhf_dataset/3.png" width="400" alt="Face Detection">